polarbeargo/nd013-c1-vision-starter/README.md

 #### Evaluation
 ![][image19]

-- The default results were poor though the training loose approximate to 1 but the precision mAP was 0.033340 which indicate need some modifications to improve the default baseline model.
+- The default results were poor though the training loss approximate to 1 but the mean average precision mAP was 0.033340 which indicate need some modifications to improve the default baseline model.
 #### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.
 We use `Explore augmentations.ipynb` tried different data augmentation combinations to optimal for our dataset.